+(a) All Participating Providers, as defined in these rules, must accept as payment in full for provision of covered services to TennCare enrollees, the amounts paid by the MCC plus any copayment required by the TennCare Program to be paid by the individual.

+- (b) Any Non-Participating Providers who provide TennCare Program covered services by authorization from an MCC must accept as payment in full for provision of covered services to TennCare enrollees, the amounts paid by the MCC plus any copayment required by the TennCare Program to be paid by the individual. - (c) Any Non-Participating Provider, as defined in these rules, who provides TennCare Program covered non-emergency services to TennCare enrollees without authorization from the enrollee's MCC does so at his own risk.
+He may not bill the patient for such services except as provided for in Rule 1200-13-13-.08(5). - (d) Any Out-of-State Emergency Provider, as defined in these rules, who provides covered emergency services to TennCare enrollees in accordance with these rules must accept as payment in full the amounts paid by the MCC plus any copayment required by the TennCare Program.

+(2) Non-participating providers.

+- (a) In situations where a MCC authorizes a service to be rendered by a provider who is not a participating network provider with the MCC, payment to the provider shall be no less than eighty percent (80%) of the lowest rate paid by the MCC to equivalent participating network providers for the same service. - (b) Covered medically necessary outpatient emergency services, when provided to Medicaid managed care enrollees by non-contract hospitals in accordance with Section 1932(b)(2)(D) of the Social Security Act (42 U.S.C.A. § 1396u-2(b)(2)(D)), shall be reimbursed at seventy-four percent (74%) of the 2006 Medicare rates for these services.
+Emergency care to enrollees shall not require preauthorization.

-- (a) All Participating Providers, as defined in this Chapter, must accept as payment in full for provision of covered services to TennCare enrollees, the amounts paid by the MCC plus any copayment required by the TennCare Program to be paid by the individual. - (b) Any Non-Participating Providers who provide TennCare Program covered services by authorization from an MCC must accept as payment in full for provision of covered services to TennCare enrollees, the amounts paid by the MCC plus any copayment required by the TennCare Program to be paid by the individual. - (c) Any Non-Participating Provider, as defined in this Chapter, who provides TennCare Program covered non-emergency services to TennCare enrollees without authorization from the enrollee's MCC does so at his own risk.
-He may not bill the patient for such services except as provided for in Rule 1200-13-14-.08(5). - (d) Any Out-of-State Emergency Provider, as defined in this Chapter, who provides covered emergency services to TennCare enrollees in accordance with this Chapter must accept as payment in full the amounts paid by the MCC plus any copayment required by the TennCare Program. - (2) Non-Participating Providers. - (a) In situations where a MCC authorizes a service to be rendered by a provider who is not a Participating Provider with the MCC, as defined in this Chapter, payment to the provider shall be no less than eighty percent (80%) of the lowest rate paid by the MCC to equivalent participating network providers for the same service. - (b) Covered medically necessary outpatient emergency services, when provided to Medicaid managed care enrollees by non-contract hospitals in accordance with Section 1932(b)(2)(D) of the Social Security Act (42 U.S.C.A. § 1396u-2(b)(2)(D)), shall be reimbursed at seventy-four percent (74%) of the 2006 Medicare rates for these services.
-Emergency care to enrollees shall not require preauthorization. - (c) Covered medically necessary inpatient hospital admissions required as the result of emergency outpatient services, when provided to Medicaid managed care enrollees by non-contract hospitals in accordance with Section 1932(b)(2)(B) of the Social Security Act (42 U.S.C.A. § 1396u-2(b)(2)(B)), shall be reimbursed at 57 percent of the 2008 Medicare Diagnostic Related Groups (DRG) rates (excluding Medical Education and Disproportionate Share components) determined in accordance with 42 CFR § 412 for those services.
-For DRG codes that are adopted after 2008, 57 percent of the rate from the year of adoption will apply.
-Such an inpatient stay will continue until no longer medically necessary or until the patient can be safely transported to a contract hospital or to another contract service, whichever comes first. - (d) Non-Participating Providers who furnish covered CHOICES services are reimbursed in accordance with Rule 1200-13-01-.05. - (3) Participation in the TennCare program will be limited to providers who: - (a) Accept, as payment in full, the amounts paid by the managed care contractor, including copays from the enrollee, or the amounts paid in lieu of the managed care contractor by a third party (Medicare, insurance, etc.); - (b) Maintain Tennessee, or the State in which they practice, medical licenses and/or certifications as required by their practice, or licensure by the TDMHDD, if appropriate;
+(2) Non-Participating Providers.

+- (a) In situations where a MCC authorizes a service to be rendered by a provider who is not a Participating Provider with the MCC, as defined in these rules, payment to the provider shall be no less than eighty percent (80%) of the lowest rate paid by the MCC to equivalent participating network providers for the same service. - (b) Covered medically necessary outpatient emergency services, when provided to Medicaid managed care enrollees by non-contract hospitals in accordance with Section 1932(b)(2)(D) of the Social Security Act (42 U.S.C.A. § 1396u-2(b)(2)(D)), shall be reimbursed at seventy-four percent (74%) of the 2006 Medicare rates for these services.
+Emergency care to enrollees shall not require preauthorization. - (c) Non-Participating Providers who furnish covered CHOICES services are reimbursed in accordance with Rule 1200-13-01-.05. - (3) Participation in the TennCare program will be limited to providers who: - (a) Accept, as payment in full, the amounts paid by the managed care contractor, including copays from the enrollee, or the amounts paid in lieu of the managed care contractor by a third party (Medicare, insurance, etc.); - (b) Maintain Tennessee, or the State in which s/he they practices, medical licenses and/or certifications as required by his/her their practice, or licensure by the TDMHDD, if appropriate;